Escherichia coli at a glance

-Escherichia coli (E. coli) is a bacteria which usually resides in the gastrointestinal tract of mammals (including cats and humans) without incident.
-There are hundreds of strains of E. Coli, most of which are harmless; however, some strains are pathogenic, resulting in sickness.
+Escherichia coli (E. coli) is a bacteria that usually resides in the gastrointestinal tract of mammals (including cats and humans) without incident.
+Over 700 subtypes of E. coli have been identified, most of which are harmless; however, some strains are pathogenic, resulting in sickness.

 Cats who undergo several heat cycles without pregnancy are at greater risk of developing pyometra (infection of the uterus).

 Pathogenic E. coli in the gastrointestinal tract can result in vomiting and diarrhea.
 Infection is usually acquired via the consumption of infected meat or water.

 Symptoms of E. coli vary depending on the location of the infection but may include:

 - Diarrhea, which may be blood-tinged

 E. coli in the uterus of intact female cats can result in pyometra.
 Infection may be open or closed.
 With open pyometra, the cervix is open, allowing the pus to drain out of the vagina.
 When the cervix is closed, bacteria become trapped in the vagina, making it harder to diagnose, although she may present with a distended abdomen.
 It is quite easy for E. coli around the anus to ascend into the urinary tract, especially in female cats.

 Typical symptoms of infection include:

 - Frequent urination (passing only a small amount)

 - Pain urinating